 iv.
-Confirmation that the eligible capital is subject to transitional arrangements as required under these Rules v.
-Identification of any factors affecting encumbrances and the availability and transferability of capital to meet the ECR vi.
+Confirmation that the eligible capital is subject to transitional arrangements as required under these Rules v.Identification of any factors affecting encumbrances and the availability and transferability of capital to meet the ECR vi.
 Identification of ancillary capital instruments that have been approved by the Authority vii.
 Identification of differences in shareholder's equity as stated in the financial statements versus available statutory capital and surplus

-The Group, CMIC and CLAC have assets pledged to regulatory trusts in the Bahamas, Cayman, BVI and Barbados to support policyholder liabilities in those jurisdictions.
+The Group, CMIC and CLAC have assets pledged to regulatory trusts in several jurisdictions to support policyholder liabilities.
 This does not significantly impact the transferability of capital or any of the reporting Bermuda entities ability to meet their respective ECRs.